TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 0 Your Shopping Cart is Empty FREE SHIPPING
 ON ORDERS OVER $25 Search Catalog Search

-**GET IT ON TIME!** Now Free Shipping on Orders Over $25!
+**GET IT ON TIME!** Free Shipping on Orders over $25!

 **GET IT ON TIME!**
-Now Free Shipping on Orders Over $25!
+Free Shipping on Orders over $25!

-Day 4: Remarkable warmth.
-Exceptional coziness.
-Exclusive
-color patterns.
-Check all the boxes with these cold weather accessories.

-**MORE GREEN PLEASE!
-ONLINE ONLY EARLY ACCESS**

-**MORE GREEN PLEASE!
+AERO'S 12 DAYS OF GIFTING!
+Guys Fuzzy Half-Zip.
+Fa-la-la-la-la.
+Feel-good fleece with cool mixed textures
+and a holiday-festive twist.

+**GREEN MONDAY STARTS NOW!
+ONLINE ONLY**

+**GREEN MONDAY STARTS NOW!
-ONLINE ONLY EARLY ACCESS**
+ONLINE ONLY**

-EXTRA 20% OFF\* ITEMS ALREADY REDUCED 50-70%

-**Yep!
-Including 100s of New Arrivals**

-\*Orders of $60 or More.
-Use Code GOGREEN

-Details
+TAKE AN EXTRA

-EXTRA 20% OFF\* ITEMS ALREADY REDUCED 50-70%
+20% OFF\* ITEMS ALREADY REDUCED 50-70%

 **Yep!
 Including 100s of New Arrivals**